ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointSatelliteCollectionEntry.rst

 IVectorGeometryToolPointSatelliteCollectionEntry
 ================================================

-.. py:class:: IVectorGeometryToolPointSatelliteCollectionEntry
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPointSatelliteCollectionEntry

    object

    A point placed at the center of mass of a specified satellite of the satellite collection.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPointSatelliteCollectionEntry

 Overview
 --------